Azure/iot-edge-v1/v1/proxy/outprocess/devdoc/out-process-control-messages.md

 This message is sent by the module host process to indicate the status of a module.
 The message `type` field will have the value
 `CONTROL_MESSAGE_TYPE_MODULE_REPLY` and the body of the message is a single unsigned 8-bit value, with 0 indicating success and any non-zero value indicating failure.
-Here’s what the struct looks like:
+Here's what the struct looks like:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 typedef struct CONTROL_MESSAGE_MODULE_REPLY_TAG